 What they’re not, is the place to discuss day to day operational matters.

 What they should be, is a lively and open forum to review strategic issues affecting performance, growth, revenue and profit.

-We've seen board meetings handled in many different ways, so here are a few tips to help the new and/or aspiring CTO prosper in the board room;
+We’ve seen board meetings handled in many different ways, so here are a few tips to help the new and/or aspiring CTO effectively manage those board meetings;

 - Board report: In advance of the meeting, create a 1 (maximum 2 pages) report breaking it down into 1) what has been done and was it on target, 2) what will be done along with any changes to original plan, 3) raising any issues, 4) notifications/actions that require board notice/approval.
 A couple of graphs, some strong visuals, always help, especially if you’re dealing with non-techie board members!